 The direct approach to the Old Man of Coniston is ruined by the quarrying.
 Interesting that the story of the slate mining industry is it makes for an unsatisfactory climb.
 The quarrying is carrying on today with blasting and digging still recovering the much sought after olive green slate.
 Better to avoid the old workings by sticking to the valley side ridges.
 The approach to the high ridge is much more enjoyable with better views and better underfoot.

-Therefore my favourite ascent of the Coniston range is via the Walna Scar Road which links Coniston village with little known Seathwaite in the Duddon Valley and the subsequent passage under the cliffs of Dow Crag and its lovely tarn, Goats Water.
-In a similar vein the finest descent is over Wetherlam, a huge whaleback fell which displays many of the characteristics I so cherish in the Lakeland fells; rocky outrops, bracken strewn slopes and a multitude of confusing ridges offering a good map reading challenge.
-I say this with some feeling as part of the assessment for my Mountain Leadership qualification was over Wetherlam.
-The views on the ridge between the Old Man and Swirl How are very good and I took some pleasure (and an element of frustration) to see the hordes piling up the quarry path having encountered next to nobody near Goat’s Water and on Wetherlam.
+My favourite ascent of Coniston Old Man is via the Walna Scar Road which links Coniston village with little known Seathwaite in the Duddon Valley.
+The track leaves the Road and passes under Dow Crag via the narrow tarn of Goat’s Water.
+A memorable setting.
+In a similar vein the finest descent of the Coniston Round is over Wetherlam, a large whaleback fell which displays many of the characteristics I so cherish in the Lakeland fells.
+Here rocky outcrops, bracken strewn slopes and a multitude of confusing ridges offer a good map reading challenge.
+I say this with some feeling as part of the assessment for my Mountain Leadership qualification included Wetherlam.

-Recommend: Arthur Ransome based his books largely on the Coniston area; the copper mines and the ‘charcoal burners’ (now closed) were a large industry on Wetherlam and ‘Kanchenjunga’ is of course the Old Man.
+Arthur Ransome based his books largely on the Coniston area.
+The copper mines and the ‘charcoal burners’ (now closed) were a large industry on Wetherlam and ‘Kanchenjunga’ is of course the Old Man.